 I wish you could meet Lizzy.
 Or Dane.
 Or, for that matter, Seth and Carly.
 These students have all been born since September 11, 2001—a marker in our U.S. history that will always divide those born in the 20th century from those born afterward.
 I was with these students recently and immediately noticed a different perspective in them as teens than the one I saw in Millennials fifteen years ago.

 At Growing Leaders, we work with both teens and twenty-somethings, helping them move from backpack to briefcase and become leaders along the way.
-After being in front of thousands of these younger students, I want to offer a list of six defining characteristics I’ve seen in them as teens.
+After being in front of thousands of these younger students, I want to offer a list of defining characteristics I’ve seen in them as teens.
 Keep in mind, the jury is still out: while these attributes are on the radar screen now, the students are still young, and change is always in the wind.
-For now, however, it might do us some good pay attention to these six:
+For now, however, it might do us some good pay attention to these six common characteristics of Generation Z:

 While the students I met were fairly happy and well-adjusted, they are not giddy like so many Generation Y kids were in the 90s.
 They tend to be more realistic not idealistic, seemingly jaded from the tough economy, terrorism and complexities of life.